ExtendRealityLtd/VRTK.Tutorials.VRBowling/README.md

 ## Getting Started

+Follow the [Making A VR Bowling Game] tutorial to build this project yourself in an empty Unity project or follow the instructions below to download the completed project.

 ### Downloading the project

 * Download this project repository to your local machine using *one* of the following methods: